Practice Policies and HIPAA Information

 How do I make a payment?

 You are responsible for payment of fees at the time of each session.
-I accept all credit cards except American Express.
-You can also make payment via Venmo.
+I accept all credit cards except American Express and Discover.
+You can also make payment via Venmo or Zelle.
 You will be expected to pay for each session at the time it is held, unless we agree to a different plan.
-In circumstances of unusual financial hardship, I may be willing to negotiate a fee adjustment.

 If your account has not been paid for more than 60 days and arrangements for payment have not been agreed upon, I have the option of using legal means to secure the payment.
 This may involve hiring a collection agency or going through small claims court.
 If such legal action is necessary, its costs will be included in the claim.
 In most collection situations, the only information I release regarding a patient’s treatment is his/her name, the nature of services provided, and the amount due.